dahlke/eklhad/README.md

 make go_server_start
 ```

-TODO: visit `http://localhost` for the most recent server side.

 Install the Javascript development dependencies and start the frontend server.
-The frontend server will run on port 3000.
+The frontend server will run on [localhost, port 3000](http://localhost:3000).

 ```bash
 make npm
 make frontend_start
 ```

-TODO: visit `http://localhost:3000` for the most recent client side.

 To update the resume file, make all changes to `./web/frontend/conf/resume.json` and then run `make resume`.